ibpsa2017/ibpsa2017.github.io/analemma3-3d/foot-contributing.md

 The first thing to do is to register a user name with [GitHub]( https://github.com/ ).

-You will need to supply a username and email address and to create a password.
+You will need to supply a user name and email address and to create a password.

 After you have registered you can go to your [GitHub settings]( https://github.com/settings/profile ).
 Here you can add a photo and update your bio.
 It's a good thing to add at least some data - especially a photo and a location.
 These help your friends remember and know that it is really you.